ovh/docs/pages/public_cloud/compute/securing_and_structuring_projects/guide.en-ca.md

 ## Objective

-**This guide explains how to secure your OVHcloud account, manage identities, implement best practices for structuring your Public Cloud projects and use IAM policies to restrict access rights**
+**This guide explains how to secure your OVHcloud account, manage identities, implement best practices for structuring your Public Cloud projects and use IAM policies to restrict access rights.**

+This may be useful if you are part of a platform team and your goal is to build a Landing Zone for your organization.

 ## Requirements